Automating image builds using Jenkins and Packer

 - Subnets in all availability zones.

-- Virtual machines from images created by Packer.
-Virtual machines with nginx get public IP addresses.
-All virtual machines are connected to subnets.
+- VMs from the images created by Packer.
+VMs with nginx will get public IP addresses.
+All VMs will be connected to subnets.

 Some resources are not free of charge.
 To avoid paying for them, delete the resources you no longer need: